delta-mpc/delta-docs/getting-started.md

 Delta has an All-in-One startup scripts using docker-compose to start the whole network at once.

-1.Clone the Github repo:
+1. Clone the Github repo:

 ```text
 $ git clone --depth 1 --branch v0.3.0 https://github.com/delta-mpc/delta-all-in-one.git
 ```

-2.Go to the config folder for no-blockchain network:
+2. Go to the config folder for no-blockchain network:

 ```text
 $ cd delta-all-in-one/no-blockchain
 ```

-3.Start all the container using docker-composer:
+3. Start all the container using docker-composer:

 ```text
 $ docker-compose up -d